Splash Ambassadors

 Purposeful adventures

-Initially not-for-profit, costs will be kept to a minimum to ensure the experiences are as accessible as possible.
+Costs are kept to a minimum to ensure the experiences are as accessible as possible.

-Splash Ambassadors – Zambia
+Splash Ambassadors – Zambia 2025

-What
+What we did

-• One-day safari: Kafue National Park and visit to Sioma/Ngonye Falls, Livingstone
+• One-day safari: Kafue National Park and visit to Sioma/Ngonye Falls, Livingstone.

 Why